 Supplier Information - Supplier FAQ

 TAFE NSW carries out its tender evaluations based on value for money outcomes.
-This means that the lowest priced offer doesn’t always win as the assessment is generally made against both price and non price criteria.
+This means that the cheapest offer doesn’t necessarily win.
+The assessment is made against both price and non-price criteria.
 Suppliers are encouraged to read the tender documentation to ensure the requirements are fully understood before submitting an offer.
-If you are unsure about any information in the tender documentation it is best to contact the nominated Contact Officer to seek clarification.
-Suppliers are also encouraged to respond to any non price criteria with concise and relevant information that clearly addresses the questions.
+If you are unsure about any information in the tender documentation it is best to email the registered to seek clarification.
+Suppliers are also encouraged to respond to any non-price criteria with concise and relevant information that clearly addresses the questions.

-The length of a procurement process depends on the complexity of the procurement activity, the process being undertaken, and the availability of resources.
+The length of a procurement process depends on the complexity of the procurement activity and the process that needs to be undertaken including availability of resources.
 A timetable for each procurement process is specified in the invitation to supply document to provide you some guidance.

-Yes, you are able to seek feedback in relation to your tender response, however TAFE NSW cannot disclose information about other offers received.
-Feedback will focus on the quality and competitiveness of your offer in relation to the evaluation criteria.
-The purpose is to encourage good will and is aimed to assist you in future tender responses.
-The process for obtaining feedback will be detailed in the tender documentation, however if you are unsure please contact the nominated Contact Officer.
+Yes, you are able to seek feedback in relation to your tender response, whilst we can't disclose information about other offers received, we will focus on the quality and competitiveness of your offer in relation to our evaluation criteria.
+This process is intended to assist you in future tender responses.
+The process for obtaining feedback will be detailed in the tender documentation, however if you are unsure please email the Contact Officer.

-The Enforceable Procurement Provisions (EPP) are legal obligations for NSW Government agencies arising from international procurement free trade agreements.
-TAFE NSW is exempt from these provisions, as they are not listed as a 'covered agency' within schedule 1 of the EPP direction.
-However, TAFE NSW remains committed to the principles of the NSW Government Procurement Policy Framework, striving to achieve value for money by applying best practice principles and undertaking fair and open procurement processes with our suppliers.
+The Enforceable Procurement Provisions are legal requirements for NSW Government agencies arising from international procurement agreements.
+TAFE NSW are exempt from these provisions, however we strive to apply best practice principles when undertaking any procurement process with our suppliers.